 A distinctive, community focused Bayside cemetery, characterised by stately palms and shaded pavilions.

-Currently available: Graves, cremation memorials and new mausoleum opportunities in 2013.
+Currently available: Graves, cremation memorials and mausoleum opportunities.

 Established in 1865 – 3 hectares (5 acres).